-Build Your Own: 3-in-1 Fuzz Face / MKII Tone Bender / Full-Range Ge Boost
+Build Your Own: 3-in-1 Tone Bender MKII / Tone Bender MK1.5 / Ge Boost

-A tri-germanium fuzz that takes advantage of the shared topology of the MKII Tone Bender and Arbiter Fuzz Face.
-The fuzz side is a true germanium fuzz face with an external bias knob.
-The boost is based on the input stage of the MKII.
-This circuit features an EQ switch to select from three shades of boost and responds to changes in guitar volume knob.
-The boost can be used as a standalone or stacked for an added layer of germanium warmth.
-With the volume maxed and EQ switch set to the “low” setting, the boost can be stacked with the Fuzz Face to create a true MKII circuit.
+A tri-germanium fuzz that takes advantage of the shared topology of the 3 transistor MKII Tone Bender and 2 transistor MK1.5 Tone Bender.
+The fuzz side is a true germanium MK1.5 with an external bias knob that unlocks a range of classic and eccentric fuzz tones.
+The boost is based on the input stage of the MKII and features an EQ switch to select from three shades of treble boost.
+The boost can be used as a standalone or stacked with your favorite overdrive for some added color / warmth.
+Stack both sides for a true MKII Tone Bender.

 No expense spared in selecting parts for this build.
-Each transistor set is meticulously tuned with an amp and breadboard to sound true to the original.
-The 50’s style eyelet board layout and quality components will ensure this circuit will be blowing out your eardrums for years to come!
-The build document includes a parts list, detailed layout diagrams, and step-by-step instructions with pictures.
-There is also a supplemental overview of popular boutique modifications, vintage variations, and circuit analysis for those who wish to take a deeper dive and explore the inner workings of these classic circuits.
+Each transistor set is tuned with an amp / breadboard and shipped with the same eyelet board construction and components as our custom pedals.
+Kits include an in-depth build document with diagrams, step-by-step instructions, and build photos.
+There is also a supplemental overview of modifications for those looking to mod and further tune their pedal.
+This section includes mods lifted from vintage and boutique variations like the MK1.5 Tone Bender and Diaz Texas Ranger, and circuit analysis for those who wish to take a deeper dive and explore the inner workings of these circuits.

 Included in kit:

-• Instructions to build a 3-in-1 1966 MKII Tone Bender / 1965 Dallas Arbiter Fuzz Face / Germanium Boost
+• Instructions to build a 1966 Dallas Arbiter Fuzz Face / 1965 Rangemaster boost circuit

-• New old stock germanium transistors: Mullard, Texas Instrument, New Market NKT
+• New old stock germanium transistors (options below)

 • Vintage style jacks